cancerit/cgpAnalyseHub/README.md

 * [PCAP-core](http://github.com/ICGC-TCGA-PanCancer/PCAP-core/releases)

-Please see these for any child dependencies.
+Please see this for any child dependencies.

 Once complete please run:

 ./setup.sh /some/install/location

-Please be aware that this expects basic C compilation libraries and tools to be available, most are listed in `INSTALL`.
+Note: The environment `PERL5LIB` variable is modified to only use libraries installed under the specified path, please ensure that all items are installed to the same area.

+To use the download functionality you will need to ensure that [genetorrent](https://cghub.ucsc.edu/software/downloads.html) is installed and available in your path environment.

-If you wish to use the callers and not just the download facility you will also need to install:
+If you wish to use the callers and not just the download facility you also need to install the following tools:

 * [cgpVcf](http://cancerit.github.io/cgpVcf/)
 * [cgpPindel](http://cancerit.github.io/cgpPindel/)